-Amarillo EDC has a direct role in economic development activities by leading business recruitment and business retention and expansion activities.
+Amarillo Economic Development Corporation has a direct role in economic development activities by leading business recruitment and business retention and expansion activities.
 It serves as the main point of contact for businesses interested in locating to or expanding within Amarillo.
 Amarillo EDC also supports entrepreneurial activities by funding the Amarillo EnterPrize Challenge and directing entrepreneurs and small business owners to supporting resources throughout the community.
 Amarillo EDC's roles include:

 - Promoting Amarillo as a premier location for businesses and talent

 - Investing in marketing and communications tools to promote Amarillo

 - Building relationships with primary employers and business influencers like site consultants and real estate professionals

 - Leading local business retention and expansion (BR&E) initiatives, surveying and meeting with local businesses to understand and respond to their needs

 - Serving as Amarillo’s point of contact for Team Texas, the Governor’s office and other entities generating leads for the region and state

 - Providing confidential project management assistance to expanding and relocating businesses